Harry Brophy: Southampton

 Whilst with the "Gunners" his potential had been spotted by Tom Parker and in May 1938, now the Saints manager, Parker signed him for Southampton.
 Although Brophy was normally a half back, he was drafted in as centre forward for the first three games of the 1938–39 season in the absence of Reg Tomlinson.
 Brophy scored in each of the first three games of the season before injury sidelined him for two games.
 All three of the games ended as defeats, setting the tone for the rest of the season.
 He came back into the side, this time at left half and scored again.
 After that flurry of goals, he only scored once more.

 The outbreak of war then brought Brophy's playing career to a premature end.
 He initially joined the police before joining the Merchant Navy and served on the hospital ship "St Andrew" during the Dunkirk evacuation in 1940.
-During the war he guested for several clubs including Huddersfield Town, Fulham and Crystal Palace and Clapton Orient.
+During the war he guested for several clubs, including Huddersfield Town, Fulham and Crystal Palace and Clapton Orient.

 Coaching in Australia

-In 1949 he emigrated to Queensland and joined Corinthian Club in Brisbane.
+In 1949 he emigrated to Queensland and joined Corinthian F.C. in Brisbane.
 He graduated to coaching for Australia and took charge of the team in 1954 and 1955.